litobro/flatten/README.md

 - `TO`: Name to overwrite the A and AAAA records from
 - `DNSIP:PORT`: The DNS server and port to resolve the `TO` records from

+### Docker Image
+A docker image that includes support for this plugin is available: [litobro/coredns-flatten](https://github.com/litobro/docker-coredns-flatten)

 ## Compilation
 The easy way to consume this plugin is by adding the following on `plugin.cfg` after the `cache` plugi, and recompile it as detailed on [coredns.io](https://coredns.io/2017/07/25/compile-time-enabling-or-disabling-plugins/#build-with-compile-time-configuration-file).